dipunm/monads/README.md

 The `solrClient` change looks more complicated, and that is because by design, the solrClient was built to return a boolean that represented if it was successful instead of throwing an error.
 Instead of relying on `catch` to split the logic, we use an `if` statement.
 If successful, we track information about what happened, if not, we indicate Errored without any context (we have none ourselves because any internal exceptions would be handled).

-The final step for both cases is to use the `unit` method (here called `Lift`) to ensure our function returns the correct value inside the Tracker monad.
+The final step for both cases is to use the `from` method (here called `of`) to ensure our function returns the correct value inside the Tracker monad.

 # Promises and Monads in Javascript
 **Promises are not `monads`;** you can quote me on that.
 They have the required methods (namely `resolve` and `then`) and they follow the rules to a certain extent, but they were never created with the intention of being `monadic`.
 They were created with the intention of easing imperative style asynchronous code. [[source]](https://github.com/promises-aplus/promises-spec/issues/94#issuecomment-366157872)